ShuhuaGao/rePVest/README.md

 # rePVest
-Code for the paper: Rethinking solar photovoltaic parameter estimation: do we need more metaheuristics?
+Code for the paper: Rethinking solar photovoltaic parameter estimation:  global optimality analysis and a simple efficient differential evolution method